-The AI processor-embedded memory chips, according to Samsung, assist central processing units (CPUs) digest data faster, as they can undertake data tasks traditionally performed by CPUs.
+According to Samsung, the AI processor-embedded memory chips assist central processing units (CPUs) digest data faster, as they can undertake traditionally performed data tasks.

-Samsung announced the industry’s first HBM-PIM chips in February, claiming that they are now testing the devices to improve high-speed data processing in supercomputers and other applications.
+In February, Samsung announced the industry’s first HBM-PIM chips, claiming that they are now testing the devices to improve high-speed data processing in supercomputers and other applications.

 “HBM-PIM is the industry’s first AI-tailored memory solution, which is currently being evaluated in customer AI-accelerator systems and displaying enormous commercial promise,” said Kim Nam-sung, Samsung’s senior vice president.

-The company’s HBM-PIM may be used in a variety of applications, including supercomputers, data centers, and other AI applications that demand faster data processing, according to the executive.
+According to the executive, the company’s HBM-PIM may be used in a variety of applications, including supercomputers, data centers, and other AI applications that demand faster data processing.

 SAP, a German technology firm, is claimed to be testing Samsung’s memory chips in its SAP HANA database management system.